Onyx-Protocol/Onyx/docs/future/protocol/specifications/txvm.md

 ### MergeConfidential

+FIXME: VULNERABILITY: merging unprovable and proven values allows creating provable value.
+We should allow merging only proven values.

 Pops two items of type [Proven Value](#proven-value) or [Unproven Value](#unproven-value) `value1` and `value2` from the [Entry stack](#value-stack).

 Pushes an [Unproven Value](#unproven-value) with `valuecommitment` equal to `value1.valuecommitment + value2.valuecommitment` to the Entry stack.